Scholarships for Non-Resident First-Year Students

 Rocky Mountain Scholar Award:

-Students with a high school GPA of 4.0 or higher who receive the WUE scholarship will also be eligible for the Rocky Mountain Scholar Award.
-This award provides $2,500 per year, divided between the fall and spring semesters.
+Incoming freshmen who receive WUE and have a GPA of 3.8 and above are also eligible to receive the Rocky Mountain Scholar Award!
 It can be renewed as long as the WUE scholarship requirements continue to be met.

 WUE Renewal Criteria:

-Students must maintain 3.0 GPA and Satisfactory Academic Progress.
+Students must maintain a cumulative 3.0 GPA and Satisfactory Academic Progress.
 WUE scholars who meet the selection and renewal criteria can receive this award for up to a total of eight (8) semesters, or until their degree is complete, whichever comes first.

 Scholarship Amount: